kubeslice-ent/egs-installation/README.md

    - **🔧 Kubeconfig:** If the new worker is in a different cluster, provide the appropriate `kubeconfig` and `kubecontext` values.
    - **📊 Monitoring:** Ensure the monitoring endpoints (Prometheus/Grafana) are accessible from the controller cluster for proper telemetry.
    - **🔗 Prometheus Accessibility:** **Critical:** Make sure Prometheus endpoints are accessible from the controller cluster.
 The controller needs to reach the Prometheus service in each worker cluster to collect metrics and telemetry data.
 If the worker clusters are in different networks, ensure proper network connectivity or use LoadBalancer/NodePort services for Prometheus.
+   - **🌐 KubeSlice Networking:** If you enable `kubesliceNetworking: enabled: true`, ensure at least some nodes are labeled as gateway nodes: `kubectl label node <node-name> kubeslice.io/node-type=gateway`.
+Verify with: `kubectl get no -l kubeslice.io/node-type=gateway`.

    **📌 Note - Multiple Worker Configuration:**